To login to your account, search the catalogue, renew and request items online, please use the Surrey Libraries' online system.

 Your questions answered

-When will I get full access to stock from across The Libraries Consortium (TLC)?
+When will I get access to stock from across The Libraries Consortium (TLC)?

 Stock from across The Libraries Consortium (TLC) will be available from 23 November 2021.
 You can place reservations on titles on the catalogue regardless of where they are in the consortium.
 This is a huge increase in the choice of books and other lending materials available including foreign language stock and specialist collections; Borrowers will now have access to over eight million items of stock from over 380 branches.